documentationfor yFiles for HTML 3.0.0.1

 Using Node Styles for Labels and Ports

-Although all styles are for a specific type of item, yFiles for HTML offers convenience style adapter classes for node styles to label styles and to port styles.
+Although all styles are for a specific type of item, yFiles for HTML offers convenient style adapter classes that allow node styles to be used as label styles and port styles.

 The two adapter classes are: